Slick-Telemetry/rearwing/README.md

 # backend <!-- omit from toc -->

-Slick Telemetry backend written in python.
+Slick Telemetry backend written in python with fastf1.

 Table of Contents: